 - Course number indicates the computer number of the course. - Term indicates the length of the course. - Prerequisite indicates certain courses that must be completed prior to the start of the course, that the course is restricted to certain grade levels, and/or that the student must make application to register for the course.
 See FCS High School Placement guidelines for additional grade requirements. - AP/Honors waivers will be required to override teacher recommendations in instances when a student has not met the FCS High School Placement guidelines requirements. - Advanced Placement (AP) is a program of college-level courses which gives high school students the opportunity to receive advanced placement and/or credit in college through successful completion of an exit examination.
 Signing the "AP Commitment Statement" is required for all AP classes. - Work-Based Learning (WBL) is for juniors and seniors.
-Please see Mr. Robinson in I-18 for more information. - College classes require dual enrollment.
-The Dual Enrollment Program is for students classified as high school juniors and seniors at accredited public or private high schools in the state of Georgia, and is operated in all school terms except summer.
+Please see Mr. Robinson in I-18 for more information. - Virtual Classes are courses students take online via either Fulton Virtual School or GA Virtual School.
+Virtual classes have specific beginning and ending dates which align with the school calendar.
+Each class has a specific syllabus the student needs to follow and keep up with every day.
+A virtual teacher monitors and evaluates the student's classwork remotely and provides support upon student request.
+Please see your school counselor for more information. - College classes are offered through the State of Georgia Move On When Ready (MOWR) program.
+MOWR is for students at accredited public or private high schools in the state of Georgia, and is operated in all school terms except summer.
 The program allows students to pursue postsecondary study at approved public and private colleges and technical colleges while receiving dual high school and college credit for courses successfully completed.
-Courses pursued by students under this program must come from the approved course directory which is supplied to high school counselors in the state.
-Courses are available only in the areas of the core graduation requirements for college preparatory students: English; Mathematics; Social Studies; Science; World Language. - When scheduling elective courses, we make every effort to accommodate all student requests.
+Courses pursued by students under this program must come from the approved course directory which is supplied to high school counselors by the state.
+Courses are available only in the areas of the core graduation requirements for college preparatory students: English; Mathematics; Social Studies; Science; World Language.
+Students are required to complete the college's online application by the Fulton County School District's MOWR enrollment deadline of March 31st.
+The final deadline to submit all additional, supporting required documents to the college is May 1st. - When selecting elective courses, we make every effort to accommodate all student requests.
 However, in order to maximize staffing allocations, there must be adequate demand for a course to be taught during a given school year.
-In instances where course demand is inadequate, we attempt to honor the alternate course request.
+In instances where course demand is inadequate, we attempt to honor the alternate course request. - FCBOE Policy Section I Instructional Program, Title: Grading & Reporting #IHA: